webofdata/specification-archived/specification.md

 ### Operation Merge Dataset

-Starts a merges operation from a named dataset (specified in the POST body json) into the one addressed.
+Starts a merge operation from a named dataset (specified in the POST body json and called Dataset B for the purposes of the formalism below) into the one addressed (Dataset A).
 The semantics of this operation requires:
-  - that all entities that are present in B and not marked as deleted replace those in A that already exist with the same id, or are added to A.
+  - that all entities that are present in dataset B and not marked as deleted replace those in A that already exist with the same id, all other entities are added to A.
   - that all entities marked as deleted in B are marked as deleted in A.
   - that all entities that exist in A but are not in B are marked as deleted.

 While the operation is in progress any writes to A should be stored and only applied after the merge has completed.
 Any writes to B MUST be rejected.

 Support for this operation MAY be provided by a server.
-If the server doesn't offer the merge service then it should return a operation not supported response when a client attempts to POST the merge operation resource.
+If the server doesn't offer the merge service then it should return a operation not supported response when a client attempts to POST the merge operation.

 <pre>

-  /stores/{store-name}/datasets/{dataset-name}/merge:
-    post:
+  /stores/{store-name}/datasets/{dataset-name}/merge-operations:
       tags:
        - "Management"
-      summary: Merge dataset
+      summary: "Creates operation that will merge in the named dataset."
-      description: "Merge all entities from specified dataset into this one, delete any in this one that are not in the other."
+      description: "Creates an operation that adds or updates all the entities in this dataset from those in the specified dataset."
-      operationId: "merge-dataset"
+      operationId: "create-merge-operation"
       produces:
       - "application/json"
       parameters:
       - name: "store-name"
         in: "path"